ispivak/GoogleCalTwilioApp/README.md

 ### TODO
 If people find this useful it will be productized to include the following:

-* more phone numbers logic (non-standard formats, conference dialing, if multiple participants in meeting auto conference creation, etc)
+* more phone number logic (non-standard formats, conference dialing, if multiple participants in meeting auto conference creation, etc)
 * Heroku support
 * web front end
 * multiple users with user control panel